 Get Inspired / Pacific Islands / Moorea / Vanuatu / Tahiti / Hawaii / Bora Bora 7 Pacific Island Adventures Your Mum Wouldn’t Do Share on email Print this article Share on Facebook Get Inspired / Pacific Islands / Moorea / Vanuatu / Tahiti / Hawaii / Bora Bora 7 Pacific Island Adventures Your Mum Wouldn’t Do story by: Tom Ricketts If you thought the idyllic Pacific Islands were all about lazing on beaches and snorkelling coral reefs, think again.
 We’ve found several ways for adrenaline junkies and adventurers to get their fix.
 But before you do any of the below, please put your poor travel agent at ease and take the travel insurance!
 1. JUMP INTO A JELLYFISH INFESTED LAKE The beautiful Rock Islands, Palau’s major tourist attraction, hide a little known lake of terror.
 This small, 30 metre lake is home to six million jellyfish!
 The lake was once fully submerged by the sea, but cut off about 12,000 years ago.
 As it happened, two species of jellyfish were caught in the lake that day, and thanks to not being connected to the ocean any longer, they've happily lived there ever since.
 Snorkellers can swim amongst the millions of jellyfish which do sting, but not badly enough to affect most people.
 2. DODGE FLYING CHUNKS OF LAVA On the island of Tanna in the south of Vanuatu is Mount Yasur, one of the world’s most accessible active volcanoes.
 In a real test of bravery, climb the continuously rumbling volcano as it spits out chunks of molten lava, some of which you may have to dodge!
 And for an added bit or adrenaline, the fire show is best viewed at night.
 3. SWIM WITH SEA SNAKES The katuali is a type of sea snake native only to the small island of Niue.
 The snakes spend most of their time hidden in the rocky crevasses just offshore, but still have to come to the surface every few minutes to breathe.
 At a certain spot, fearless snorkellers can witness this continuous flow of snakes darting up and down, from a safe distance of course.
 4. ISLAND STYLE BLACK MAGIC Venture into highlands of Tanna and visit the ancient village of a warrior tribe who have resisted much of today’s civilised world, and live as their ancestors once did.
 You’ll learn about their weapons and be taught the art of ambush before hearing about their frightening customs and black magic rituals.
 5. SURF THE ALMIGHTY ‘JAWS’ Only discovered in 1975, Jaws is the name given to a big wave surf break on the Hawai’ian island of Maui.
 In the right conditions, the waves can reach a whopping 60 feet (18 metres), some of the largest in the world.
 Only experienced big wave surfers should attempt the break, but interested sightseers can get amazing views from helicopters and lookouts on the nearby clifftops.
 6. LAND DIVING This precursor to the bungy jump takes place on Pentecost Island, Vanuatu, from April to June and consists of local villagers jumping from precariously constructed 20-30 metre high towers with just two tree vines wrapped around their ankles!
 Yes, two plain old jungle vines!
 It’s thought, the higher a villager jumps from, the more successful the next harvest will be; and ideally the villager will brush his shoulders on the ground as he hits it at 70kmph!
 Tourists cannot do the jump themselves (many have tried to bribe), but watching it is a thrill in itself.
 7. FEED SHARKS AND STINGRAYS The crystal clear waters of Bora Bora are home to countless tropical fish, including sharks and stingrays.
 One operator offers a tour where you’ll actually go out in search of these creatures with the aim of feeding them… by hand!
 They’re not any real threat to humans, but have been known to go for the odd nip. > VIEW HOT DEALS TO THE PACIFIC HERE Enquire Now First name* Last name* Email* Phone How can we help?
-My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wakatipu: Queenstown Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Inspire - October 2017 Read more Add or remove from Wishlist Pacific Islands Luxury Read more Done this?
+My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport AI would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist 7 of the best Insta-worthy shots in French Polynesia Read more Add or remove from Wishlist Insiders Guide to Vanuatu Read more Done this?
 Tell your friends about it.